Jypear/tocketry/docs/cookbook/controlling_runtime.rst

 .. code-block:: python

-    from rocketry.conds import daily
+    from tocketry.conds import daily
-    from rocketry.args import Session
+    from tocketry.args import Session

     def do_things():
         ...